raphaelstolt/php-jsonpatch/README.md

 ## License

-JSON Patch for PHP is licensed under the MIT License
+This library is licensed under the MIT License.
+Please see [License File](LICENSE.md) for more information.